JgPhil/meteo_app/README.md

 ### Weather application with Ajax  &amp; OpenWeatherMap API

 ## Installation
-+ Just fill in the `apiKey` key in `config.json` file with your personnal OpenWeatherMap key.
++ Just create a `config.json` file with your personnal OpenWeatherMap key at the root.
 ```
 {
   "apiKey": "PUT_YOUR_PERSONNAL_APIKEY_HERE"